Explore the World of Slimy Sea Creatures

 Return to the Sally Ride Science Junior Academy website here.

-- Observe and touch invertebrates like sea stars, crabs and sand dollars
+- Observe invertebrates like sea stars, crabs and sand dollars.

 - Design and create a seashell-bound book, seashell hair clip or seashell box.